 Poor Tom’s Sydney Dry Gin

 Tucked into the backwood of Sydney's sprawling "beer triangle" is Poor Tom's Gin Hall.
-The only gin distillery among a map full of craft breweries, it's a welcome pitstop when you need a break from beer on your brewery crawl and—it's also home to some of the country's finest craft gin.
-Steeped with 10 botanicals in Australian wheat spirit, you'll notice classic juniper as well as fresh green apple, native strawberry gum leaf and chamomile.
+The only gin distillery among a map full of craft breweries, it's a welcome pitstop when you need a break from beer on your brewery crawl, and it's also home to some of the country's finest craft gin.
+Steeped with ten botanicals in Australian wheat spirit, you'll notice classic juniper as well as fresh green apple, native strawberry gum leaf and chamomile.
 It's floral, a great beginner gin and perfect for G&Ts or a dry martini.
 Shop it here.

 The Melbourne Gin Company Dry Gin

-This twist on the classic London dry gin features 11 native and exotic botanicals.
+This twist on the classic London dry gin features eleven native and exotic botanicals.
 On top of juniper berry, you've got coriander seed, grapefruit peel and rosemary from the Yarra Valley, as well as macadamia, sandalwood, honey lemon myrtle and organic navel orange to round out a real distinct Melbourne flavour.
-This one will sing in a Negroni.
+This is one of the best Australian gins from the south and it’ll absolutely sing in a Negroni.
 Shop it here.

 Four Pillars Navy Strength Gin